Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 2)	Run the phase correction process on the Preservation Master file.

-3)	Put the new phase-corrected file’s Left channel in Track 1 of the multi-track DAW:
+3)	Put the new phase-corrected file’s Left channel in Track 1 of the DAW's multi-track editor:

 * pan Track 1's mixer strip to the center, or 0, position
 * lower Track 1's mixer strip to -3db.

-4)	Put the phase corrected file’s Right channel in Track 2 of the multi-track DAW:
+4)	Put the phase corrected file’s Right channel in Track 2 of the DAW's multi-track editor:

 * pan Track 2's mixer strip to the center, or 0, position
 * lower Track 2's mixer strip to -3db.